June 23rd, 2021 | Responsibly Green

 How does Actichem support conservation efforts?

 Our commitment to the environment extends well beyond responsibly green cleaning products.
-Actichem actively supports the amazing work done by the Taronga Zoo.
-By partnering with the Taronga Conservation Society Australia, we strive to make a genuine difference in the fight against extinction and pollution.
+Actichem actively supports conservation.
+By partnering with conservation groups, we strive to make a genuine difference in the fight against extinction and pollution.
 Actichem not only provides financial support, but we also actively drive awareness through our animal awareness program and our Ocean+Earth CleanUp days.

 In the Actichem Responsibly Green range their are currently 10 products.
 We have associated each product with a specific species of endangered animal, to draw attention to the plight of some of the worlds most amazing creatures.